sophiahchiang/tapping-game/README.md

 # Tapping Game App

 A simple tapping application to get to know Android Studio and Kotlin.
+Inspired by Kodeco.